 As one of the princes of rom-com in the late 80s and the 90s, John Cusack came back with another witty character.
 This time it’s Rob Gordon, a 30-year-old record shop owner re-evaluating what went wrong in each of his relationships.
 The story has several tones of male patriarchy, but it is intelligently-written, with female empowerment insistence (as evident as it is).
 So I guess it constitutes gender equality.

 Requiem for a Dream

 A film that’s one of its kind, Requiem for a dream is a damn experience.
 If you haven’t tried taking illegal drugs, then watching this film will make you feel almost every sensation that comes with it.
-On the surface, the movie presents how a drug addict’s life will turn out, but in hindsight, it turns out to be something deeper, like saying goodbye to the American dream.
+On the surface, the movie presents how a drug addict’s life will turn out, but in hindsight, it turns out to be something more profound, like saying goodbye to the American dream.

 Requiem (a song for the dead during burials) for a dream, indeed, is about saying goodbye to dreams and aspirations.
 Harry (Jared Leto) and his mother (Ellen Burstyn) both have big yearnings in their lives, but they are void of opportunities.
-Harry, along with his best friend Tyrone (in a surprising portrayal of Marlon Wayans) and girlfriend Marion (Jennifer Connely) partake in the illegal drug trade.
+Harry, along with his best friend Tyrone (in a surprising portrayal of Marlon Wayans) and girlfriend Marion (Jennifer Connely), partake in the illegal drug trade.
 His mother is addicted to pills on weight loss, television, and the idolatry on a tv show host.
-In the end, their illusory friend (drugs) betrays them and their dreams crumble down the pit.
+In the end, their illusory friend (drugs) betrays them, and their dreams crumble down the pit.